The Ultimate Restaurant SEO Checklist for 2025

 The title of the image should also contain the keyword (it can be the same as the alt tag) and the image should be as small as possible without sacrificing quality.

 That’s it.
 You’re done!
 The only thing left to do now is to check your on-page optimization.
-First, check each page with Google’s PageSpeed Tool.
-Then, check each page with The Digital Restaurant SEO Checker.
-Both Google’s and our own tool will tell you just how well your page is optimized and exactly what you can do to improve it.
+First, check each page with Google’s PageSpeed Insights Tool.
+It will tell you just how well your page is optimized and exactly what you can do to improve it.

 Maximize Restaurant SEO with The Digital Restaurant